nguyenknkn76/hidden-forest/tech/courses/fso/3-programming-a-server-with-Nodejs-and-Express/Part3_Programming_a_server_with_NodeJS_and_Express.md

 production build: `npm run build`
 ## Serving static files from the backend
 ## The whole app to the internet
-## Straamlining deploying of the frontend
+## Streamlining deploying of the frontend
 ```json
 {
   "scripts": {